Cloud Spectra Gateway -- Quick Start v1.0.0

 • Permissions to create CloudFormation stacks and the resources they create: EC2 instances, VPC networking, IAM roles, Auto Scaling groups, and an Elastic IP.

-• Optional: an AWS Certificate Manager (ACM) certificate if you want the dashboard and TLS termination to serve a trusted certificate instead of the default self-signed one.
+• Optional: an AWS Certificate Manager (ACM) certificate if you want TLS termination on port 443, in front of your own services, to serve a trusted certificate.
+This does not change the management dashboard's certificate -- in v1 the dashboard always serves a per-instance self-signed certificate.

 Where configuration lives: All gateway configuration is stored in AWS SSM Parameter Store inside your account.
 There is no external database and no vendor-hosted state.